jclarkin/jclarkin.github.io/_posts/2014-11-04-boltons-new-agile-ecosystem.md

 type: post
 published: true
 ---
-# A New Agile Testing Ecosystem

-I have often made reference to the Agile Quadrants model to help explain different modes of testing, and how automation is just a part of a larger domain of testing.
+I often make reference to the Agile Quadrants model to help explain different modes of testing, and how automation is just a part of a larger domain of testing.

 > "Essentially, all models are wrong, but some are useful"
 >